Morphological changes of the lip mucosa in chronic cheilitis

 Abstract

-BACKGROUND: The red border of the lips is under the influence of external and internal environmental factors that can cause inflammation.
-Tissue damage initiates a cascade of molecular processes that, under unfavorable conditions, trigger oncogenesis.
+BACKGROUND: The vermilion border of the lips is exposed to external and internal factors that can induce inflammation.
+Tissue damage initiates a cascade of molecular processes that, under unfavorable conditions, may trigger oncogenesis.

-RESULTS: The groups were dominated by older men.
-A comparative analysis of changes in the integumentary multilayer squamous epithelium, the inflammatory reaction, and the nature of vascularization of the intrinsic lamina of the mucosa was performed.
-It was found that in patients of group B the number of vessels per unit area was significantly higher than in group A. Microscopic features of reactive changes in the epithelium and the intrinsic plate of the mucous membrane of the red border of the lips, predisposing to malignant transformation, have been identified.
-In chronic cheilitis with integumentary epithelial dysplasia, an uneven arrangement of vascular loops with alternating sections of hypovascularized stroma and foci of increased vascularization of the own mucosal plate due to the accumulation of small capillaries was noted, which can be recommended as a morphological sign of an unfavorable prognosis.
+RESULTS: Elderly men predominated in both groups.
+A comparative analysis was performed of changes in the stratified squamous epithelium, inflammatory response, and vascularization of the lamina propria of the mucosa.
+In group B, the number of vessels per unit area was significantly higher than in group A. Microscopic features of reactive changes in the epithelium and lamina propria of the vermilion border were identified, predisposing to malignant transformation.
+In chronic cheilitis with epithelial dysplasia, an uneven arrangement of vascular loops was observed, with alternating areas of hypovascularized stroma and foci of increased vascularization of the lamina propria due to accumulation of small capillaries, which may serve as a morphological marker of poor prognosis.

-CONCLUSION: In the differential diagnosis of lip diseases, pathologists should conclude by noting, along with the characteristics of multilayer squamous epithelium dysplasia, the nature and severity of microcirculatory changes and inflammatory infiltration in the mucous membrane, and clinicians should take into account morphological data when choosing treatment tactics for patients.
+CONCLUSION: In the differential diagnosis of lip diseases, pathologists, in addition to describing features of dysplasia of the stratified squamous epithelium, should note the character and severity of microcirculatory changes and inflammatory infiltration in the mucosa, while clinicians should take into account morphological data when choosing treatment strategies for patients.

 Full Text